maazshaikh2079/huddlenode/README.md

 ## 🛡️ API Overview

 HuddleNode provides a robust RESTful API.
 All routes requiring authentication expect a valid JWT in the `Authorization: Bearer <TOKEN>` header.

+All production requests should be sent to: `https://huddlenode-be.vercel.app` <br>
+All local devlopment requests should be sent to: `https://localhost:5000` (any other port of your choice)

 ### **1. Authentication & Users** (`/api/users`)